Note: see session law sections for effective dates.

 (6) any additional information or material the commissioner prescribes.

-(d) By January 1, 2013, the commissioner of transportation shall publish and maintain a manual on the safe routes to school program that assists applicants for and recipients of financial assistance.
+(d) The commissioner of transportation shall publish and maintain a manual on the safe routes to school program that assists applicants for and recipients of financial assistance.
+The commissioner must publish the manual on the department's website.
 The manual must include a list of eligibility and general program requirements, an explanation of the application process, and a review of the criteria used to evaluate projects.

 The commissioner shall establish criteria for evaluation of applications and selection of projects.
 The criteria must include: